omnilaboratory/OmniBOLT-spec/OmniBOLT-05-Atomic-Swap-among-Channels.md

 **Step 5**: If Alice changes her mind, refuse to apply `R` to get her fund in BTC, then after a timeframe, funds in BTC channels and in USDT channels are all refund to the original account.
 No one in these trnasactions will take lose.

 No participant is able to cheat.
-After inputting `R` in each channel, the `HTLC 1` and `2` turn into general commitment transactions, which is the same procedure that how an [HTLC transforms to a commitment transaction](https://github.com/LightningOnOmnilayer/Omni-BOLT-spec/blob/master/OmniBOLT-05-Atomic-Swap-among-Channels.md#terminate-htlc-off-chain).
+After inputting `R` in each channel, the `HTLC 1` and `2` transform to general commitment transactions, which is the same procedure that how an [HTLC transforms to a commitment transaction](https://github.com/LightningOnOmnilayer/Omni-BOLT-spec/blob/master/OmniBOLT-05-Atomic-Swap-among-Channels.md#terminate-htlc-off-chain).

-In chain `[Alice, USDT, David_1] --> ... --> [David_1, USDT, Bob]`, Alice creates `HTLC 1` and its mirror transactions on Bob side, with time locker `t1`, which in the diagram is 3 days as an example.
+In chain `[Alice, USDT, David_1] --> ... --> [David_n, USDT, Bob]`, Alice creates `HTLC 1` and its mirror transactions on Bob side, with time locker `t1`, which in the diagram is 3 days as an example.

 <p align="center">
   <img width="768" alt="HTLC with full Breach Remedy transactions" src="https://github.com/LightningOnOmnilayer/Omni-BOLT-spec/blob/master/imgs/HTLC-diagram-with-Breach-Remedy.png">